Kong/docs.konghq.com/app/enterprise/0.33-x/developer-portal/configuration/authentication.md

 ## JavaScript hooks

 You can find these functions in the `unauthenticated/auth-js` partial in the Example Dev Portal.
-They allow you to hook into the Dev Portal authentication behavior through javascript functions.
+They allow you to hook into the Dev Portal authentication behavior through JavaScript functions.

 **onLoginError**